: Greenovation Hub

 Sources of Financing

-By East Meets West Foundation Posted on Tue 22 Jan 2013, over 11 years ago
+By East Meets West Foundation Posted on Tue 22 Jan 2013, almost 12 years ago

 G-Hub’s profile indicates a budget of USD 180,000 for water supply and USD 350,000 for non-water activities.
 Could you tell us a little bit about your present sources of financing?